Bluetooth headsets: the original wearable technology

 Bluetooth headsets allow for almost hands-free operation of your cellphone.
-Bluetooth is a short-range wireless technology and while most Bluetooth headsets have a single earpiece, some models have two, allowing the wireless streaming of stereo sound from a cell phone that has music-playback capability.
-Users can often toggle between music playback and phone calls, and most of the headsets are smart enough to automatically mute the music when a call comes in.
-With many states now banning the use of handheld cell phones while driving, Bluetooth headsets are one way to comply.
-A high-quality model can be purchased for under $75.
+Bluetooth is a short-range wireless technology and while most Bluetooth headsets have a single earpiece, a few have two, allowing the wireless streaming of stereo music from your phone.
+Users can toggle between music playback and phone calls, and most of the headsets are smart enough to automatically mute the music when a call comes in.
+With many states now banning the use of hand-held cellphones while driving, these headsets are one way to comply.
+A high-quality Bluetooth headset model costs around $80.

-ConsumerSearch studied evaluations of Bluetooth headsets from both experts and users, and CNET has the most expansive collection of reviews.
+We studied evaluations of Bluetooth headsets from both experts and users, and CNET has the most expansive collection of reviews.
 Editors test new headsets as they're released, although a discontinued model is occasionally spotted in their roundups.
-TopTenReviews.com rates Bluetooth headsets in a variety of categories like features and ease of use.
-While PCMag.com's coverage isn't nearly as extensive, editors do a great job of testing these units and comparing models.
+While PCMag.com's coverage isn't nearly as extensive, editors there do a great job of testing these units and comparing models.
 Reviews from PC World are thorough and allow for comparison between different headsets.
-User feedback at Amazon.com and CNET highlight the pros and cons of various models, as well as durability and comfort issues over time.
+User feedback at Amazon highlights the pros and cons of various models, as well as durability and comfort issues over time.
 As the Bluetooth headset field has been relatively quiet for awhile, we've left in older reviews as these, and the headset models they examine, are still relevant.